School attendance barriers: Tanya and Jyoti’s stories

 Tanya's daughter has been struggling with anxiety

-“She started having an aversion to getting dressed for school and would react very badly to it.
-I didn’t know about her sensory issues at the time, but she would struggle to wear certain clothes some days and it could result in a complete meltdown.”
+“Sydney hated getting dressed for school and would react very badly.
+I didn’t know about her sensory issues at the time, but she would struggle to wear certain clothing and have meltdowns.”

-“My own health conditions mean there are days when I’m physically not well enough to take Sydney into school.
-I found it really frustrating that there was no provision to support Sydney in getting to school.
+“My health conditions mean there are days when I’m physically not well enough to take Sydney to school.
+I found it really frustrating that there was no provision to support Sydney going to school.
 It means when I’m ill, there is no one there to help.”

 “The school have been very helpful, and they know Sydney very well.
-We go in late often and the school have adapted to what she needs to get into the classroom.
+The school have adapted to what she needs to get into the classroom.
 Sydney can sometimes get anxious but we’re able to work through it.”

 School anxiety is affecting a record number of children.
 But across our services, we can help.

-Parent Talk is a first-of-its-kind free online service that provides accessible and trustworthy advice, support, and reassurance for parents and carers of children aged 0-19, or up to 25 if a child has a special educational need.
-Parents and carers can access one-to-one support from a parenting coach (who are trained family support workers), as well as guidance articles across a range of common parenting challenges.
-Last year we supported over 500,000 families across the UK through Parent Talk.
+Parent Talk is a free online service that provides accessible and trustworthy advice, support, and reassurance for parents and carers of children aged 0-19, or up to 25 if a child has a special educational need.

 Do you need advice on school attendance?